-Thanks to everyone who reached out this week with super positive feedback, I’m especially interested in knowing what you like / are most interested in, and welcome to the new subscribers.
+Thanks to everyone who reached out this week with super positive feedback and welcome to the new subscribers.

 If you enjoy this newsletter, don’t hesitate to share broadly by forwarding or talking about it on social networks.
 Thanks in advance!